Post

 \[\frac{dy}{y} = -p(x)dx\] \[\log |y| = -\int p(x)dx + c^*\] \[y(x) = ce^{-\int p(x)dx} \tag{3}\]

-When $c=0$, we get the trivial solution $y(x)=0$.
+If $c=0$, we get the trivial solution $y(x)=0$.

-Nonhomogeneous Linear Ordinary Differential Equation
+Nonhomogeneous Linear Ordinary Differential Equations

 If $r(x)\not\equiv 0$ in the interval $J$, it is called nonhomogeneous.
-It is known that the nonhomogeneous linear ordinary differential equation (1) has an integrating factor that depends only on $x$.
-This integrating factor $F(x)$ can be found using equation (11) from the method of finding integrating factors, or it can be found directly as follows.
+It is known that the nonhomogeneous linear ODE (1) has an integrating factor that depends only on $x$.
+This integrating factor $F(x)$ can be found using equation (11) from the Method for Finding Integrating Factors, or it can be derived directly as follows.

-Multiplying equation (1) by $F(x)$, we get
+Multiplying equation (1) by $F(x)$ gives

 \[Fy'+pFy=rF \tag{1*}\]